Boardman daycare closes temporarily after 3 test positive for COVID-19

-BOARDMAN, Ohio (WKBN) – A daycare in Boardman will be closed until mid-August after three tested positive for COVID-19.
+BOARDMAN, Ohio (WYTV) – A daycare in Boardman will be closed until mid-August after three tested positive for COVID-19.

 The owner of Kids Town Daycare on Stadium Drive made the decision to close the facility in an attempt to stop the coronavirus’ spread, even though the Mahoning County Health Department told them they did not have to close.